SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/arm-integration-faq.md

 as nsg_name | concat('azure_logs/", nsg_name) as _sourceCategory
 ```

 Another approach is to modify the function to send source category in headers.
-For more information, see [How do I route logs to different source categories based on log content?”](#how-do-i-route-logs-to-different-source-categories-based-on-log)
+For more information, see [How do I route logs to different source categories based on log content?](#how-do-i-route-logs-to-different-source-categories-based-on-log-content)

 ### How do I filter events by container name?